BestCoderDotInfo/ezbackend/_posts/2017-02-18-deploy-your-rails-applicaiton-to-aws-with-passenger-and-apache-on-ubuntu.markdown

 external-url: deploy-your-rails-applicaiton-to-aws-with-passenger-and-apache-on-ubuntu
 categories: AWS
 keywords: aws, deploy rails app, deploy rails to aws, passenger, apache2
+excerpt: As developers, we are usually concerned about the development part of any application.
+We don’t think much about the deployment part as we consider it to be a responsibility of the SysAdmins.
+But many times, we don’t have a dedicated SysAdmin available, so we have to put on the SysAdmin hat and get things done.
+There are many options to deploy your Rails application.
+Today, I will cover how to deploy a Rails application to Amazon Web Services (AWS).
+image:
+  feature: ../../assets/deploy-your-rails-app-to-aws.png
+  credit:
+  creditlink:
 ---
 >As developers, we are usually concerned about the development part of any application.
 We don’t think much about the deployment part as we consider it to be a responsibility of the SysAdmins.
 But many times, we don’t have a dedicated SysAdmin available, so we have to put on the SysAdmin hat and get things done.
 There are many options to deploy your Rails application.
 Today, I will cover how to deploy a Rails application to Amazon Web Services (AWS).